What’s Overtaking My Lawn?

 Lawn Weeds are a symptom, NOT a disease

 Is your lawn invaded with weeds?
 Don’t panic, you’re not alone!

 Lawn weeds are symptomatic of a soil problem and signal a lawn in distress.
 Weed problems are the most common lawn issue for homeowners.

-Contrary to popular belief, weeds are actually a sign of greater problems within your lawn.
+Contrary to popular belief, they are actually a sign of greater problems within your lawn.

-- Applications of herbicide can reduce the number of weeds in these locations, but unless the other issues are addressed, the weeds will keep coming back.
+- Applications of herbicide can reduce the number of weeds in these locations, but unless the other issues are addressed, they will keep coming back.

 - Constant herbicide application is not good for the environment – nor is it the only answer to getting rid of weeds.

 They are essentially plants growing where they’re not welcome.
 Originally lawns were compromised of a number of different plants, including grasses, chamomile, clovers, and mosses.
 The combination of these types of different plants maintained a beneficial level of biodiversity, and made lawns possible with less maintenance and fewer resources.

 Now, 100% turfgrass is the ideal, but that’s difficult, if not impossible, to maintain.
 In a healthy, vigorous lawn, 90-95% turfgrass is a more reasonable, achievable goal.
 The small amount of weeds left will not be very noticeable in your vibrant, healthy lawn.